mikeesto/mikeesto.com/src/content/posts/kokoro-82m-pi.md

 pip install sounddevice
 ```

-The modify your Python script to this:
+Then modify your Python script to this:

 ```python
 import sounddevice as sd